digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/sdlc.rst

 3.2 Flaky Tests and Time Dependencies
 -------------------------------------
-* Eliminate flaky tests to ensure developer productivity.
-Writing robust tests for distributed systems is challenging due to data propagation delays and concurrent execution.
-It is essential to identify and address flaky tests–those that fail inconsistently and incorrectly.
+* Writing robust tests for distributed systems is challenging due to data propagation delays and concurrent execution.
+Eliminate flaky tests (those that fail inconsistently and incorrectly) to ensure developer productivity.
-* For time-sensitive workflows, use the `passTime` function in Daml and configure reduced wait-times for faster CI execution.
+* For time-sensitive workflows, use the `passTime` function in Daml and configure reduced wait times for faster CI execution.
 Workflows that incorporate calendar or time functions in their logic, such as bond lifecycling with coupon payments, can be tested by advancing time with `passTime`.
 For end-to-end tests, configure workflows to advance in milliseconds to reduce CI execution time.
 Pause and resume automation from the test harness to prevent race conditions.

 3.3 Performance Testing
 -----------------------
 * Start performance testing early and continuously.
 * Create separate performance tests for each relevant workflow.
-Incorporate additionally developed workflows into existing performance tests or create new ones specifically for these workflows.
+Incorporate additionally developed workflows into existing performance tests or create new tests specifically for these workflows.
 * Test at scale with synthetic data resembling production characteristics.
 * Measure performance characteristics and reset them between test runs to detect regressions.
 * Perform soak testing with long-running deployments to detect bottlenecks.